 Set up in 2014, DockSessions is a weekly gathering launched by Lotfi Lamaali (www.lotfiwoodwalker.com) and Collectif P.L.U.G.
 It has fast become a community movement with DockSessions happening across France and further afield with sessions occurring in Spain, Morocco and Japan.

 The ethos behind the meetings is to provide a regular opportunity to meet, learn new board skills together, share fun times and good music with friends and promote up and coming new talent.

-At first the sun is shining and it’s warm enough to be down to a T-shirt.
+At first, the sun is shining and it’s warm enough to be down to a T-shirt.
 I introduced myself to those already there and I waffled on a bit trying to make conversation.
-I asked permission to shoot some pictures for the magazine, which they were aware of, with an “ah, Sam Holding, qui?”
-I mentioned my involvement with Brighton Longboard Ladies, explaining that, in homage of this visit, I’ve named our next meet ‘PromSessions’ … I think it may have got lost in translation.
+I asked permission to shoot some pictures for the magazine, which they were aware of, with an “ah, Sam Holding, oui?”
+I mentioned my involvement with Brighton Longboard Ladies, explaining that, in homage to this visit, I’ve named our next meet ‘PromSessions’ … I think it may have got lost in translation.

 Then the skies darkened and it lashed it down!

 We all took what cover the odd perforated shelter, next to the bar, could offer but instead of giving up on board antics they continued by sharing flatland tricks and enjoying the music.
 Click here to see a short video from Sabina’s trip.